Posts

 Image

-... to my blog about what I'm making in my studio visual notes, studio research, and a combination of things not immediately related but somehow often usually are. pigment on paper, 2025 flotsam & jetsam adrift against a wall or a sea of nothing
+... to my blog about what I'm currently making in my studio Visual notes, studio research, and a combination of things not immediately related but somehow often usually are. pigment on paper, 2025 flotsam & jetsam adrift against a sea wall or a sea of nothing

 Image